lmullen/jsr/issues/vol13/Maxwell.markdown

 outside observers might think" (5).
 The words of even the book's more conservative interviewees prove this statement true.
-For example, Nancy Moore affirms the common Southern Baptist belief that wives should "graciously submit" to their husbands—but concedes that "I have never known many women who were totally in submission to their husbands" (189).
+For example, Nancy Moore affirms the common Southern Baptist belief that wives should "graciously submit" to their husbands---but concedes that "I have never known many women who were totally in submission to their husbands" (189).
 And Grace Geddes explains her readiness to express a different opinion from her pastor: "This is the house of the Lord, and if you